 SO… take it slowly, start with a shorted time, just 1-2 minutes is great, I personally found 5-6 minutes was a good time and I know others build up to more.
 I ran the bath fully on cold which makes the temperature around 18 – 19 degrees, which doest sound all that cold but believe me it is.
 And you do need quite a deep bath to try to allow your whole body to be able to get under the water.

-Some tips I received from my followers which I personally found really helpful ……..
+Some tips I received from my followers on cold bath therapy which I personally found really helpful ……..

 You might also like to have a look at Wim Hoff, the ice man for further inspo.

-You can also follow me on instagram for lots more health and life experiences.
+You can also follow me on instagram for more cold bath therapy and lots more health and life experiences.